Blog Layout

 Case Study: MicroLip™ – Robust Rotary Sealing in Cutting-Edge Robotics

-access lingows • November 14, 2024
+Doug Montgomery • November 14, 2024

 Technological advancements in the area of robotics have led to more and more life-like creations existing only in works of science fiction a few decades ago.
-Development in autonomous logic processing and sensing allow bipedal robots to walk over uneven ground, up and down stairs, open doors and carry loads.
+Development in autonomous logic processing and sensing allows bipedal robots to walk over uneven ground, up and down stairs, open doors and carry loads.
 Fast response to dynamic and unpredictable real-world environments is critical for the future use of robots in true-life service and practical employment in the years to come.

-While software and sensor development remain the primary focus of most research, the physical mechanics of next-gen robotics is also continually progressing.
+While software and sensor development remain the primary focus of most research, the physical mechanics of next-gen robotics are also continually progressing.
 Physical components and control systems such as hydraulic pumps and cylinders, servo motors, and structural members are under pressure to continually be lighter, stronger, more efficient and less expensive.

 Advancements in construction and technology have spilled into all areas of robotic mechanisms and the many seals located throughout the system need to meet the challenges of tomorrow.
 Eclipse has been at the forefront of this research and has developed innovative solutions pushing the boundaries of conventional sealing devices.